Shortcuts

 …

-Although there was only one paved road and only a few dozen houses, Willerby was full of short cuts; allies, snickets, passages, ginnels, jittes, lanes and cut-bys.
-They connected the church and barrow to gardens, gardens to farms, farms to allotments, allotments to fields, and fields to the old Paddox estate and to the derelict railway cuttings, copses and ancient woods that bordered the village on three sides.
+Although there was only one paved road and a few dozen houses, Willerby was full of shortcuts; alleys, snickets, passages, ginnels, jittes, lanes and cut-bys.
+They connected the church and barrow to gardens, gardens to farms, farms to allotments, allotments to fields, and fields to the old Paddox estate and the derelict railway cuttings, copses and ancient woods that bordered the village on three sides.

-The shortcuts were the haunts of the village children who knew them so well they hardly used the road at all, moving around so quickly and stealthily it was disconcerting.
+The shortcuts were the haunts of the village children who knew them so well that they hardly used the road at all, moving around so stealthily it was disconcerting.

 I told Rebecca what Jim had said.
 She looked puzzled.
 “That’s odd,” she said.
 “I wonder what he meant.”